4 Artists, 4 Shows, and a Courthouse

 Miami Design District, FL 33137

-More of Johnson’s artistic practice is now on view in Material, Material World (Miami) at David Castillo Gallery, a group exhibition featuring works by Miami-based artists exploring and pushing the limits of materiality.
+Johnson’s work is now on view in Material, Material World (Miami) at David Castillo Gallery, a group exhibition featuring pieces by Miami-based artists exploring and pushing the limits of materiality.

 Morel Doucet, Sunset Serenade: Notes on a Vanishing Landscape, Aluminum Dibond, Matte Vinyl and Powder Coating, 32’ 9 ½" x 6’-10" x 2" 1/8" (2025).
 Photo by Pedro Wazzan